Course Title: Paediatric Nursing

 Course Description

-This course will provide an introduction into the specialty nursing practice of acute paediatric care.
+This course will provide an introduction into the speciality nursing practice of acute paediatric care.
 It will focus on the assessment and management of children, in particular the deteriorating child, the context of the family.
 This course is designed to provide an insight into this speciality area of practice, especially if you are considering a career in paediatric nursing.

 Objectives/Learning Outcomes/Capability Development